-In outcome-oriented workshops flanked by two input presentations, we will acquire the know-how and the crucial skills necessary in order to issue a joint Policy Brief aimed at e.g. European decision makers, NGO advocates and journalists.
-The Policy Brief serves as a means to get the audience in focus interested in our analysis and proposals, initiating further discussion, exchange, and ultimately implementation of our goals.
-We are taking the next step towards concrete policy advocacy in order to further sustain our work and bring about change.
+Our second step will be to bring our participants together at the inspiring facilities of The Abbey Sutton Courtenay, Oxfordshire, UK in late October.
+There we will intensely reflect on how to use the knowledge gained in methodological workshop in order to make us of these technical means with in-depth yet poignant content.
+Policy Papers serve as a medium to get the audience in focus interested in our analysis and proposals, initiating further discussion, exchange, and ultimately, the implementation of our goals on the policy level.
+We are thus taking the next step towards concrete policy advocacy in order to further sustain our work and bring about change.

 Till, DialoguePerspectives participant